Atthaualpha/knowledge-abyss/git/REVERT.md

 The *m* flag means the main line what you want to keep, usually is the first main line with index 1 **(parent lines starting from 1)**

 If you want to know how to check the parents of a commit please refer to [ancestry references](./ANCESTRY_REFERENCES.md#view-parents-references-with-rev-list)

+## Revert specific file

+Sometimes you may want to revert a single file but its previous state, you can do this with `checkout` command.

+> `git checkout <commit> -- <file-path>`

+This command is different from a normal revert, because this will not create a commit with the reverse changes but will revert the changes in your working tree and index.